deneuville/cryptanalysis_LXY/README.md

 ## Technical details and reference

-The technical details about the cryptanalysis will be soon provided in a complete paper.
+The technical details about the cryptanalysis are available in [ePrint 2021/134](https://eprint.iacr.org/2021/134).

 [LXY20] Li, Z., Xing, C. and Yeo, S. L., *A New Code Based Signature Scheme without Trapdoors*. [ePrint2020/1250](https://eprint.iacr.org/2020/1250)